Some posts contain compensated links. Please read this disclaimer for more info.

 - Toiletries: Get all your liquids inside a ziplock bag or choose a more fashionable (and reusable) transparent toiletry pouch.
 Add toothbrush and toothpaste, shampoo and conditioner, shower gel, deodorant, and any other product that you usually use.

 - Earplugs: Include earplugs or eye-mas if your trip to Greece is a long-haul one

 - COVID-19: Don’t forget hand sanitizer and mask as well.
-This last item has been made mandatory in every flight and in every Greek airport
+This last item has been made mandatory on every flight and in every Greek airport.

 - Pillow: Also, for long flights, neck pillows can help you get to your destination fully relaxed and rested